Bunk bed with no screws

 The beauty of this idea, however, is that one could truly customize their bed with everything from child names, to other, more complex/intricate designs.
 I wanted to keep with the super minimalist style for v1.

-You would also be pleased to know that the assembly of this bed requires absolutely no tools; only the disassembly requires pliers (for security reasons).
+You would also be pleased to know that the assembly of this bed requires absolutely no tools; only the disassembly requires pliers (for safety reasons).

 Now, unless you go out of your way to try and disassamble the bed, it will stay in-place without any problems.
-That might not be the fact with kids, however.
+That might not be the case with kids, however.
 My children dismantle anything and everything, so it was important to add an extra safety layer.
-In the spirit of not using any type of fastening, as well as the open design nature, I've designed a simple locking mechanism which can be easily 3D printed on most printers.
+In the spirit of not using any type of common fasteners (bolts, screws), as well as the open design nature, I've designed a simple locking mechanism which can be easily 3D printed on any 3D printer.